AffineAnalyticsPvtLtd/pytorch-tutorial/README.md

 --------------------------------------------------------------------------------

-Special Recoomendation by Yash: https://github.com/fastai/fastai_old/blob/master/dev_nb/001a_nn_basics.ipynb This repository provides tutorial code for deep learning researchers to learn [PyTorch](https://github.com/pytorch/pytorch).
+Special Recommendation by Yash: https://github.com/fastai/fastai_old/blob/master/dev_nb/001a_nn_basics.ipynb

+This repository provides tutorial code for deep learning researchers to learn [PyTorch](https://github.com/pytorch/pytorch).
 In the tutorial, most of the models were implemented with less than 30 lines of code.
 Before starting this tutorial, it is recommended to finish [Official Pytorch Tutorial](http://pytorch.org/tutorials/beginner/deep_learning_60min_blitz.html).